-Ecotourism means responsible travel to natural destinations that helps conserve the environment there.
-And for all its mega-metropolises, Japan shows off many gorgeous places in the great outdoors that would benefit from a sustainable visit.
+Ecotourism means responsible travel to natural destinations that helps conserve the local environment.
+For all its mega-metropolises, Japan shows off many gorgeous places in the great outdoors that would benefit from a sustainable visit.
 While the buzzing neon lights of Shinjuku might not be too kind on Mother Nature, many of the country’s other top attractions certainly are.
 Bamboo groves blanket history-soaked Kyoto.
 Coral reefs and tropical fish fringe some of Japan’s far-flung islands.
 Mount Fuji is one of Japan’s must-see sights.
-And to get around, the shinkansen (bullet train) runs on electricity rather than coal or diesel.
+And to get around, the shinkansen (bullet train) runs on electricity rather than diesel.
 From sand dunes and snowy peaks to wild deer and waterfalls, discover the country’s best ecotourism destinations in this green guide to Japan.

 Forget the ecotourism qualifier – Mount Fuji is one of Japan’s best destinations, period.
-Japan’s tallest mountain (3,776m (12,389ft)) can be spotted from Tokyo on a clear day, but the views are much more impressive up close.
+At 3,776m (12,389ft), Japan’s tallest mountain can be spotted from Tokyo on a clear day, but the views are much more impressive up close.
 Head to the Fuji Five Lake (Fujigoko) region north of the mountain or the Hakone hot spring resort to the south-east to see the summit sparkle in the water’s reflection, or even conquer one of four climbs from early July to mid September.
-The Fuji-Hakone-Izu National Park also boasts the five-storey Chureito Pagoda, the volcanic Izu Islands and the silky Shiraito Falls – a 25m (82ft)-high, 150m (492ft)-wide wall of trickling streams.
+The Fuji-Hakone-Izu National Park also boasts the five-storey Chureito Pagoda, the volcanic Izu Islands and the silky Shiraito Falls.
 The park’s entry fee helps preserve this world-renowned natural marvel – the epitome of ecotourism.

 Sitting just below Kyushu – the southernmost of Japan’s four major islands – the island of Yakushima is blanketed in millennia-old cedar trees.
-These 1000-year-old plants are nicknamed ‘yakusugi’, combining the island’s name with the Japanese word for cedar, ‘sugi’.
-The 25m (82ft) Jomonsugi is even believed to be more than seven millennia old.
+These 1,000-year-old plants are nicknamed Yakusugi, combining the island’s name with the Japanese word for cedar, sugi.
+The towering Jomonsugi is thought to be more than 7,000 years old.
 But it was lucky to survive a logging onslaught during the Edo Period before being protected by national park status 2012, one of 30 across Japan.
 Yakushima inspired the 1997 Studio Ghibli film Princess Mononoke, the tale of a young prince caught between the forest’s gods and the humans depleting it.
 And when mist lingers between the yakusugi, it’s easy to see why Yakushima sparkled on the big screen, and why this rare piece of nature deserves a place on this list.

 Another 500km (311mi) south, this sun-kissed chain of coral-fringed islands is a subtropical paradise in the Pacific.
 And what makes this untamed, far-flung part of Japan one of the country’s must-visit ecotourism destinations is precisely how un-Japanese it seems.
 On the north coast of Ishigaki, Kabira Bay’s white sand and turquoise water form one of Japan’s most gorgeous coastal views.
 People can’t swim there, but glass-bottomed boat tours reveal colourful coral and even more kaleidoscopic marine life.
 Nearby, the untamed island of Iriomote can be explored by kayak or paddle board – rivers snake through its dense mangrove forest, which is crawling with the unique Iriomote wildcats.
 And even further out, visitors can swim with manta rays off the Kerama islands or dive with 100 hammerhead sharks off Yonaguni island between January and March.